vaibhav18matere/books/README.md

 - ASK QUESTIONS LIKE - Is this really so bad?
 What do I really know about this person?
 Why do I have such strong feelings here?
 Is anxiety really adding much to the situation?
 What’s so special about it?

+### 6th APRIL => PREPARE YOURSELF FOR NEGATIVITY
+- ...
+Maybe because you’ve prepared for it, you’ll be able to act with patience, forgiveness, and understanding.